 An exploration of Florence’s history will lead you to the Medici Family.
 The family gained their power through banking and politics in the 15th century, and was among the wealthiest in Europe at the time.
 In 1531, the family became hereditary dukes of Florence and, a few decades later, grand dukes of Tuscany.
 Follow in the footsteps of the influential family and visit Palazzo Pitti and the adjacent Boboli Gardens, Palazzo Medici-Riccardi, the Medici Chapels, and the Basilica of San Lorenzo.

 5. Sample fine Italian wines.

-Italy is one of the best travel destinations out there for wine lovers, and a country-intensive voyage is the perfect opportunity to indulge in a little sampling.
+Italy is one of the world’s best travel destinations for wine lovers, and a country-intensive voyage is the perfect opportunity to indulge in some sensational sampling.
 When you join an Azamara shore excursion, all the plans are handled for you.
-There’s no need to worry about directions, driving, or details – you just sip and unwind with your wine!
+There’s no need to worry about directions, driving, or details.
+You just sip and unwind with your wine!

 In ports all across Italy, you can visit local wineries and vineyards to learn about what makes that region’s wines special.
 Often, you can even opt to join our ship’s sommelier for a guided walk or winery visit, before enjoying dinner back onboard the ship with wine pairings.

 Italian reds are most popular, although sparkling whites like prosecco and moscato are growing in popularity.
 Here’s a quick guide to five famous Italian red wines:

 Wine from the Chianti region in Tuscany was once best known for its short, wide bottles encased in straw baskets.
 However, most Chianti today is bottled in a traditional manner.
 A Chianti wine must be produced in the region of that name, with at least 80% Sangiovese grapes.
 Chianti wines are often referred to as “perfect food wines” and pair well with Italian dishes like pizza, pasta, or Tuscany’s famous Florentine steak.